renovatebot/renovate/docs/usage/config-overview.md

 # Renovate configuration overview

-When Renovate runs on a repository, the final config used is derived from the following config locations.
-The below is the order of precedence:
+Each time Renovate runs on a repository it reads the configuration files listed below and creates a final config.
+This final config describes what Renovate will do during its run.

+The final config is internal to Renovate, and is _not_ saved or cached for a later run.
+But you can always find the final config in Renovate's logs.

+Renovate reads the configuration files in this order (from from top to bottom):

 1. Default config
 2. Global config